 The creation of a Monkton Town Forest (MTF) has been part of the Monkton Town Plan since 2014.
 The current (2020-2028) Monkton Town Plan states that the creation of a Town Forest "improves residents' quality of life by providing opportunities for recreation, hunting, appreciation of the natural environment, and exercise for health and well-being."
-Our hope is to create a management plan that will help the Monkon Town Forest meet this town vision.
+Our hope is to create a management plan that will help the Monkon Town Forest meet this town vision:

-We hope that the Monkton Town Forest is a place where wildlife thrives and that demonstrates ecosystem health and resilience in the face of climate change.
-Humans experience and enjoy the land in a variety of ways, while remaining conscious of and managing their impact, achieving a sustainable coexistence with natural communities and wildlife.
-The headwater streams and wetlands on the Town Forest benefit from robust trail, buffer, and forest management standards and best practices to consistently produce clean water, supporting the health of our rivers and lakes.
+The Monkton Town Forest is a place where people experience and enjoy the land in a variety of ways while remaining conscious of and managing their impact, achieving a sustainable coexistence with natural communities and wildlife.
+The healthy ecosystem enables wildlife to thrive and demonstrates resilience in the face of climate change.
+Headwater streams and wetlands on the Town Forest benefit from robust trail, buffer, and forest management standards and best practices to consistently produce clean water, supporting the health of our rivers and lakes.
 The Town Forest is a good neighbor and supports a landscape view of natural resource management and human uses.
 The public develops a multi-generational culture of stewardship for this land and an appreciation for the value it brings into their lives and community.